bharathirajatut/medium-articles/README.md

 19. <a href="https://javascript.plainenglish.io/upload-file-using-angular-and-php-7ee12c67a28b"> How To Upload Files With Angular and PHP</a>
 20. <a href="https://javascript.plainenglish.io/integrate-google-maps-to-your-angular-application-step-by-step-guide-3604aadb76d1">Integrate Google Maps to Your Angular Application </a>

+## React
+1. <a href="https://bharathirajatut.medium.com/create-your-first-react-project-fe241147996e">Create Your First React Project</a>

 ## Ionic
 1. <a href="https://javascript.plainenglish.io/data-binding-event-binding-ionic-and-vue-hybrid-mobile-application-52059ff8cdee">Data Binding, Event Binding — Ionic and Vue | Hybrid Mobile Application</a>